-Project 1: Create and Share Your Digital Art
+Idea 1: Create and Share Your Digital Art

-Children create a piece of art using any app or computer programme on any type of computer.
+Pupils create a piece of art using any app or computer programme on any type of computer.
 Here are some recommended free programmes that can be used:

 * MS Paint (Windows) – free on all Windows Computers

 * Paintbrush (Mac) – A Mac version of Paint – Download here

 * Paint.net (Windows) – a more advanced version of Paint – Download here

 * Art Rage (Windows, Mac, iPad) – another powerful painting program – Download here